sisirapathakamuri/Semantic-Email-Sorting-Python-and-NLTK-Spam-Detection-System/README.md

 <body>

 <p>This Python-based email classification system is designed to effectively distinguish between spam and ham emails.
-It incorporates several advanced techniques and libraries, including Natural Language Toolkit (NLTK), to optimize its performance.</p>
+It incorporates several natural langu techniques and libraries, including Natural Language Toolkit (NLTK), to optimize its performance.</p>

 <h2>Key Technical Features:</h2>